xsscx/srd/README.md

 # What's Here

-My Security Research Tools SRT20C80 Code - Use 20C80 Only as of December 14, 2021.
-See Issue #17 for Details https://github.com/apple/security-research-device/issues/17.
+My Security Research Tools SRT20C80 Code - See Issue #17 for Details https://github.com/apple/security-research-device/issues/17.
 All the examples for the SRD are based on SRT20C80 and macOS11.6.x to keep things simple, easy and quick.

 Sample Code for the SRD